What is eSIM for Consumer and IoT?

 eSIM is the only globally-backed remote SIM specification for consumer devices.
 This universal approach will grow the Internet of Things by allowing manufacturers to build a new range of products for global deployment based on this common embedded SIM architecture.

-Consumer benefits include:
+Consumer eSIM benefits

 A hight percentage of the eUICC functionality is based on the Consumer Architecture, with the rest